niveditaprity/Low-Level-Designs/Readme.md

 ### Day 4: Other Principles
 - **KISS (Keep It Simple, Stupid)**

+       This principle emphasizes on simplicity and the solutions that are simple, easy to maintain, easy to implement, to avoid over complexity , over engineering
+         focus on 1.
+Simplified Architecture
+                  2. Readable Code
+                  3. Easy To Maintain,Implement
+                  4.Avoid over optimization
+                  5.User Centric

 - **DRY (Don’t Repeat Yourself)**
 - **YAGNI (You Aren't Gonna Need It)**

+        It is a principle in software development that suggests developers should only implement features that are necessary for the current requirements and not add any additional functionality that might be needed in the future.

 ---